-We would recommend reviewing your position before the current tax year ends (5th April 2021) to see if a saving can be made.
+We would recommend reviewing your position before the current tax year ends (5th April 2022) to see whether a saving can be made.

 We are not authorised to provide pension or financial advice but would be very happy to advise on the tax position of a proposed pension contribution.